peperonie35/TTGO-T-MatchWatch/README.md

 Permanent settings (no reset at reboot) (didn't start working on that)

-Bluetooth (with a companion app to allow notifications) (didn't start working on that)
+Bluetooth (with a companion app to allow notifications) (currently working on that)